 Even if you can’t hold your baby, you might still be able to touch her through the incubator.
 As your baby gets older, you might want to talk to your baby, read a book or sing to her.
 This can all help with bonding.

 Keeping notes and taking photos or videos can help you feel more connected to your baby.
 You might think you’ll never forget this time in your life, but even the strongest memories fade over time.

 Getting involved while your premature baby is in hospital

 Sometimes dads think that there’s no role for them with little babies.
-You might even feel like you’re ‘the husband’ but not ‘the father’.
+You might even feel like you’re ‘the husband or partner’ but not ‘the father’.

 Being hands on with the daily care of your premature baby, where possible, is the best way to build your skills and confidence.
-For example, you might want to have skin-to-skin contact with your baby, be involved in feeding, changing nappies or settling your baby, or learn how to give your baby a bath.
+For example, you might want to be involved in feeding, changing nappies or settling your baby.
+Or you could learn how to give your baby a bath.

 These activities also create one-on-one time with your baby, which is the building block of a positive relationship.

 Premature babies can get overstimulated and stressed easily.
 You can see signs of tiredness in their body language and in their vital signs, like heart rate and oxygen levels.
 It’s a good idea to check with your baby’s nurse about what you can do and how much your baby can handle – especially in the early days.